GPII/universal/README.md

 Requirements:
 * an internet connection
-* a cloud based flow manager running at `http://flowmanager.gpii.net` containing at least the following (unmodified) NP set: `MikelVargas`
+* a cloud based flow manager running at `http://flowmanager.gpii.net` containing at least the following (unmodified) NP set: `testUser1`

 The tests are run using the following command: